 Students who are not enrolled in the Summer semester, but were enrolled in LSU (part-time or full-time) the prior Spring semester and have classes scheduled for the Fall semester continue to be eligible for services, if they pay the Student Health summer fee.
 "Classes scheduled” means classes are scheduled as verified in the University system.
 It does not necessarily mean fees are paid.

-Non-enrolled students who have the option to buy and students who have not paid the SHC summer fee are permitted to purchase pharmaceuticals and over-the-counter items in the Pharmacy; no additional fees will be added to the cost of their Pharmacy purchases.
-In addition, if they are getting contraceptive or allergy injections or if they are in the midst of an immunization series, they may continue to receive their shots during the summer; they will only be charged for the injections.
+If students are getting contraceptive or allergy injections or if they are in the midst of an immunization series, they may continue to receive their shots during the summer; they will only be charged for the injections.
 However, if they wish to access any other services, they must pay the summer fee.

 I.A.4 Follow Up Visits